Bicentric quadrilateral: Fuss's theorem

 Fuss's theorem, which is the analog of Euler's theorem for triangles for bicentric quadrilaterals, says that if a quadrilateral is bicentric, then its two associated circles are related according to the above equations.
-In fact the converse also holds: given two circles (one within the other) with radii R and r and distance x between their centers satisfying the condition in Fuss' theorem, there exists a convex quadrilateral inscribed in one of them and tangent to the other (and then by Poncelet's closure theorem, there exist infinitely many of them).
+In fact the converse also holds: given two circles (one within the other) with radii R and r and distance x between their centers satisfying the condition in Fuss's theorem, there exists a convex quadrilateral inscribed in one of them and tangent to the other (and then by Poncelet's closure theorem, there exist infinitely many of them).